allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ### MongoDB on Kubernetes as a solution for noisy neighbour problem

-To solve the noisy neighbour problem a separate team implemented a solution allowing Allegro developers to create independent MongoDB clusters on Kubernetes.
+To solve the noisy neighbour problem a separate team implemented a solution allowing Allegro engineers to create independent MongoDB clusters on Kubernetes.
 From now, each MongoDB cluster is formed of multiple replicasets and arbiter spread among datacenters, serving only single MongoDB database.
 Running each database on separate cluster with isolated resources managed by Kubernetes was our solution for noisy neighbour problem.